When getting ready to submit a release for approval following these suggested guidelines will increase your chances for a first time approval:

 - Make sure your audio is 44.1kHz 16-bit .flac or .wav format and ensure it is fully mastered.
 View this video in regards to why Mastering matters.

 - Do not include Producer credits in any titles.
 If you would like them credited they must be listed as a primary or featuring artist.
+Their artist name can not be Prod.
+Artist A or some variation of that.

 - Do not put release time frames such as new release, exclusive, or out xx/xx or anything involving time frames on the artwork